For several years I showed a countdown on this website (in the old version before the redesign). It counted down until the "Death of Computers".

 Applications, Operating Systems and maybe even the hardware (depending on firmwares etc) will fail.
 This will have a global effect as so many things are connected now.

-This problem is also known as Year 2038 problem, you may find more information on Wikipedia.
-I accidently stumbled over it after a typo of a time variable in a self-made PHP program what made me aware of this.
+This problem is also known as Year 2038 problem.
+I accidentally stumbled over it after a typo of a time variable in a self-made PHP program what made me aware of this.